-“By the way, am I up to date on my vaccines?”
+“By the way, are my vaccinations up to date?”

-You have a doubt ?
-You can take stock with your doctor, otherwise: with or without an appointment, near your home, a health professional assesses your vaccination status and vaccinates you free of charge.
+If you have any doubts , you can discuss this with your doctor.
+Alternatively, with or without an appointment, a healthcare professional will assess your vaccination status and vaccinate you free of charge.

 Call 02 31 06 47 18 (cost of a local call).